bbartling/BAC0-GUI/README.md

 # bacnet-restapi

-This is a RESTful interface to retrieve data from BACnet building automation systems.
+This is a RESTful interface to retrieve data from BACnet building automation systems with typical industry standard BACnet read, writes, and release commands.

 ## Overview